akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 She set down her quill and studied him.
 “You have noticed, I assume, that your betrothed is being treated poorly.”

-Godfrey said nothing.
+Godfrey said nothing, but nodded.

 “The half‑sisters.
 The whispers.
 The little cruelties.”
 She folded her hands.
 “You are a watcher, Godfrey.
 I have always known that.
 But watching is not protecting.”

 His jaw tightened.
 “I have spoken to them.”

 “Have you?
 I have not seen it.”
 She rose and moved to the brazier, warming her hands.
-“The court is a wolf pit.
+“The court is a dog pit.
 You know this.
 You grew up in it.
 But Beatrice did not.
-She is learning, and she is strong, but she should not have to fight every battle alone.”
+She is learning, and she seems strong, but she should not have to fight every battle alone.”

 Godfrey’s hands were still at his sides.
 “What would you have me do?”

 “I would have you *act*.”
-Her voice was quiet but firm.
+The Queen’s voice was quiet but firm.
 “Not with a sword.
 With your presence.
 When they whisper, stand beside her.
 When they snub her, offer her your arm.
 Let them see that the King’s son will not tolerate their games.”

 He met her eyes.
 “I have spent my life standing aside.”